 With IT automation, it’s possible to:

-The competition of a crowded market demands that companies are more efficient than ever to rise above the noise.
-IT automation removes tedious manual processes, decreases system downtime, and increases the ability to shift with market demands.
+To rise above the noise of a crowded market, companies need to be more efficient than ever.
+IT automation removes tedious manual processes, decreases system downtime, and increases the ability to shift strategically with market demands.
 It saves companies time while providing peace of mind.

 IT automation allows operations teams to scale services far beyond what manual processes can do.
-It reduces the time to delivery of new assets from days/weeks to minutes/hours while reducing post-deployment problems.
-It is the cornerstone to self-service, where end users can request new assets and have them delivered via a fully-automated process, with the licensing, resources, and compliance restrictions deemed necessary.
+It reduces the time to delivery of new assets from days and weeks to minutes and hours while reducing post-deployment problems.
+It is the cornerstone of self-service, where end users can request new assets and have them delivered via a fully-automated process, with the licensing, resources, and compliance restrictions deemed necessary.

 Automation practices can be extended to the full asset lifecycle:

-IT automation is one of the practices adopted from DevOps and introduced to the wider IT world.
-It is one of the basic DevOps tenets.
-Larger IT organizations saw the significant improvement in deployment times and testing success experienced by DevOps teams, and thus the practice was adopted more broadly.
+IT automation is one of the basic tenets of DevOps, and it’s been adopted by the wider IT world.
+Larger IT organizations saw the significant improvement in deployment times and testing success that DevOps teams experienced by automating, and thus the practice was adopted more broadly.

 Several other core DevOps philosophies also accompany well-developed automation practices: collaboration, visibility, and “design with the end user in mind.”

-Very small businesses may not be ready for automation.
-However, there are several signs that your organization may be ready:
+Very small businesses, or ones without complex IT infrastructures, may not be ready for automation.
+However, there are several signs that your organization may be ready to start automating:

-While many tools are available for IT automation – both open source and enterprise – getting started is very simple.
-Most organizations likely have some automation in the form of scripting.
-That is the most basic type of automation.
+While many tools are available – both open source and enterprise – getting started with IT automation is very simple.

 Through the power of an IT automation platform, teams are freed up to innovate.
-For more than a dozen years, Puppet has enabled infrastructure and operation teams to scale infrastructure in the largest and fastest growing organizations in the world.
+Puppet enables DevOps and IT teams to simplify automation and scale infrastructure in the largest and fastest growing organizations in the world.